Tasdiq-Dewan/Tasdiq-Dewan-IMS-Project/README.md

 Open Tasdiq-Dewan-IMS-Project in Eclipse as a Maven project.
 Ensure the Java Build Path is set to JavaSE-17.

-To run the programm, run asdiq-Dewan-IMS-Project/src/main/java/com/qa/ims/Runner.java as Java application.
+To run the program, run asdiq-Dewan-IMS-Project/src/main/java/com/qa/ims/Runner.java as Java application.

 ## Running the tests